ncbi/sra-tools/tools/kar/README.txt

 NOTE: if there are results of previous delite process for accession, script will exit with
       error message.
 User is responsible for deleting these before calling script.

+AWS users should remember that there could be problem with certificate.
+To avoid that problem, user should add following mount to docker command :

+-v /etc/pki:/etc/pki:ro -v /etc/ssl:/etc/ssl:ro

+For example:

+docker run -v ~/output/:/output:rw -v /etc/pki:/etc/pki:ro -v /etc/ssl:/etc/ssl:ro --rm sratoolkit:delite delite_docker.sh SRR000001

+This command will allow to mount certificates from computer to docker image.

 ENJOY